canonical/snapd/README.md

   interact with the wider snap ecosystem
 - implements the confinement policies that isolate snaps from the base system and from each other
-- marshals the interfaces that allow snaps to access specific system resources outside of their confinement
+- governs the interfaces that allow snaps to access specific system resources outside of their confinement

 For general details, including